shreyamishra9618/Readme-Generator/README.md

 💻 Below is the gif showing the functionality of the application:

 ![README Generator](./contents/Untitled.gif)
+* Check the sample README generated in generatedFile folder.

 🎥 The full movie file showing functionality of the application can be found [here](./contents/readme_generator_video.mov) <br />
 🎥 The full movie file showing functionality of the application in mp4 format can be found [here](./contents/ReadmeGeneratorMP.mp4)